Constantin-E/Minecraft/Assignment6_Masterplan.md

 - Menu
     - Tools
         - buttons with images of tools
+        - clicked button should be marked with color frame
     - Inventory
         - Button with block image + counter that states amount of available block of this type for every block
 - Start page